u0078867/ulema-ul-analyzer/README.md

 ---

-This application leverages on the following tools (already embedded in the application):
+This application builds upon following tools (already embedded in the application):

 1. [BodyMech](http://www.bodymech.nl/)
 2. [bt-k](http://code.google.com/p/b-tk/)
 3. [XML Toolbox for MATLAB](http://www.mathworks.com/matlabcentral/fileexchange/4278-xml-toolbox)

-We would like to thank again their authors here!
+We would like acknowledge the authors of these tools here!

 ---